Summit County Short-Term Rental Rules

 When a condominium unit contains a County-approved lock-off room that meets the definition of a lock-off room set forth in Chapter 15 of the Development Code, the lock-off room shall be allowed a total of 4 occupants.

-- Units w/ Onsite Wastewater Treatment Systems ("OWTS"): the maximum overnight occupancy of the unit shall be limited to the capacity established on the OWTS permit.
+- Summit County homes w/ Onsite Wastewater Treatment Systems ("OWTS"): the maximum overnight occupancy of this Summit County short-term rental property shall be limited to the capacity established on the OWTS permit.
 OWTS systems in Summit County are typically designed to accommodate a maximum occupancy of 2 persons per bedroom.

 Two Summit County Short-Term Rental Overlay Zones